r-moruju/CI_PP3_HL/README.md

 - Instructions how to print colored text from [this](https://stackabuse.com/how-to-print-colored-text-in-python/) sources
 - [Stack overflow](https://stackoverflow.com/questions/2084508/clear-terminal-in-python) code used to clear the terminal console
 - Youtube video on [How To Write Unit Tests For Existing Python Code // Part 1 of 2](https://www.youtube.com/watch?v=ULxMQ57engo&t=469s) was very helpful to understand the concept of unit tesing
+- [freewebheaders](https://www.freewebheaders.com/british-swear-words-list-and-bad-words-free-download/) to download the text file with british banned words

 ## Acknowledgements
 I would like to thank everyone who supported me in the development of this project: